 \subsubsection{Light vs. Heavy Potential}

-To understand what causes the systematic underestimation of the mass within the half-mass radius in the `heavy' potential, in Figure \ref{fig:vel_disp_grav} we display the line-of-sight velocity dispersion profiles computed for our sample of simulated dwarfs in the two potentials.
-Immediately, it is clear that in the `light' Milky Way potential, the line-of-sight velocity dispersion profile typically rises towards the outskirts of the galaxy (which is consistent with the kinematics of a Plummer distribution in an NFW halo in our initial conditions\footnote{We note that several sources in the literature report that rising line-of-sight velocity dispersion can be interpreted as the consequence of tides \citep{johnston_rising,readtides, munoz_tides} due to inclusion of unbound stars in the tidal tails, however in our initial conditions this is simply a consequence of modelling a Plummer stellar distribution in an NFW halo (see also \citealt{stoehr}) and is particularly prominent in Fornax, Carina and Sculptor (see the Appendix).
-As a consequence of tides, the line-of-sight velocity dispersion profiles in our simulations tend to flatten and, in a heavy `potential', drop towards the outskirts of the galaxy.}), while in the `heavy' Milky Way potential, the line-of-sight velocity dispersion profile tends to drop in the outskirts.
+To understand what causes the systematic underestimation of mass in the `heavy' potential, in Figure \ref{fig:vel_disp_grav} we display the line-of-sight velocity dispersion profiles computed for our sample of simulated dwarfs in the two potentials.
+It is clear that in the `light' Milky Way potential, the line-of-sight velocity dispersion profile typically rises towards the outskirts of the galaxy (which is consistent with the kinematics of a Plummer distribution in an NFW halo in our initial conditions), while in the `heavy' Milky Way potential, the line-of-sight velocity dispersion profile tends to drop in the outskirts.
 Therefore, when computing the luminosity-weighted line-of-sight velocity dispersion through Equation \ref{eq:lum_w} in the `light' potential, this tends to produce a larger velocity dispersion, while the assumption of a nearly constant velocity dispersion profile in the \citet{Wolf_2010} estimator is broken.
 In contrast, in the `heavy' potential, the line-of-sight velocity dispersion estimate is typically lower.
 The use of the simplified form of the 2-D mass estimator, with velocity dispersion below the half-light radius, results in selecting parts of the velocity dispersion profile which are typically flat (aside from Draco), thus leading to lower velocity dispersion measurements and masses in the `light' potential and higher in the `heavy' potential.
-This trend is particularly prominent at dwarf apocentres in Figure~\ref{fig:wolf_ratios}, where the dwarfs are typically more spherical in 2-D and 3-D, thus minimising the effects of any inaccuracies when estimating the half-light radius, or loss of equilibrium at pericentre.
+This trend is particularly prominent at dwarf apocentres in Figure~\ref{fig:wolf_ratios}, where the dwarfs are typically more spherical in 2-D and 3-D, thus minimizing the effects of any inaccuracies when estimating the half-light radius, or loss of equilibrium at pericentre.